kpancheva/-ITMAGINATION-L2-Engineer-Lab-EMR-HL7-Networking-Compliance/cloud-monitoring/day14-realworldscenario-1.md

 **tail -n 20 dialysis_alerts.log | grep "MSH|^~\\&"**

-why this command? - it helps inspect the most recent HL7 messages in my log file to verify proper message structure, specifically checking for valid MSH segments (the header segment that's required in every HL7 message).
+Why this command? - it helps inspect the most recent HL7 messages in my log file to verify proper message structure, specifically checking for valid MSH segments (the header segment that's required in every HL7 message).

 **Detailed Explanation:**

 1. **`tail -n 20 dialysis_alerts.log`**
     - **`tail`**: Shows the last part of a file
     - **`n 20`**: Displays the last 20 lines
-    - This gives you the most recent activity from your log file
+    - This gives me the most recent activity from the log file
 2. **`|`** (pipe)
     - Takes the output from the first command and feeds it to the second command
 3. **`grep "MSH|^~\\&"`**